 Why should I include It In My SMSF Portfolio?

 While there are benefits to purchasing commercial property with your Self-Managed Super Fund, there are also some considerations to be aware of.
 For example, if you lease the property back to your own business, the lease must be at market rate – you cannot use this as a loophole for your business to pay more or less rent into your Superannuation.

 Along the same vein, all payments must be on time and in full, just as if you were renting through an agency, and independent valuations must be conducted regularly.
 However, this is not necessarily a negative – as commercial properties generally have higher rental returns than residential, your rental repayments will allow your investment to grow more quickly!
 It is also important to note as with all SMSFs that any activity within the fund must be for the sole purpose of providing retirement benefits for the SMSFs members.

 Some Potential Costs Involved

 In addition to the purchase price of the property, costs such as stamp duty, loan application fees, renovations, conveyancing and etc can impact the viability of the transaction.
 Ongoing costs such as building insurance, loan repayments and property maintenance can also catch you by surprise.

 There are also tax benefits as while you are paying rent to yourself, the tax on rental income is only 15%.
 Capital gains are generally lower for commercial property than astute residential investments, but the capital gains tax is just 10% if the property is held for a year or longer.
 It should be noted, however, that your super fund must be a decent size; generally, between $400,000 – $600,000 to be considered for a loan.

 How We Can Help

-SMSFs can be great investment vehicles, but we strongly encourage you to speak with Endorphin Wealth to determine how best to approach purchasing commercial property with your SMSF.
+SMSFs can be great investment vehicles, but we strongly encourage you to speak our best financial advisors in Melbourne to determine how best to approach self managed super fund property investment.
 For an obligation free discussion, call us on 03 9190 8964, or email us at email@example.com